kafkaphoenix/gotemplate/README.md

 # GoTemplate

 ## Description
 GoTemplate is a Golang project template with a PostgreSQL database.
-It includes a command-line tool (CLI) and a gRPC server for managing user operations.
-The project follows a hexagonal architecture and utilizes NATS for notifications.
+It includes a HTTP api for user operations.
+The project follows a clean architecture and utilizes NATS for notifications.

 ## Architecture
-This project is designed following the **Clean Architecture** pattern, ensuring a decoupled, maintainable, and testable codebase.
-Clean Architecture organizes the application into distinct layers, each with explicit dependencies pointing inwards.
+This project is designed following the **Clean Architecture** pattern, ensuring a decoupled, maintainable, and testable codebase. **Clean Architecture** organizes the application into distinct layers, each with explicit dependencies pointing inwards.
 This structure ensures that the core business logic remains independent of external systems, such as databases, frameworks, or user interfaces.

 - **PostgreSQL**: Used as the primary database.
 - **NATS**: Used for asynchronous messaging and notifications.
-- **gRPC**: Supports efficient inter-service communication.
-- **Cobra**: CLI framework for command-line interactions.
 - **Testify**: Used for unit testing.

 ## Compatibility matrix